This is a named option within the Atmospheric and Oceanic Sciences MS.

 15 credits

-The professional degree should take 12 months to complete at full-time enrollment, starting in fall semester.
-This program follows the Graduate School's Time Limits policy.
+The Professional degree should take 12 months to complete at full-time enrollment, starting in fall semester.
+Refer to the Graduate School: Time Limits policy.

 Grievances and Appeals